Yak Docs

 });

-Tool calls receive the original Request object, allowing you to:
+Tool calls receive the original Request object, so your existing auth works automatically:

 const toolAdapter = createTRPCToolAdapter({